Harley Quinn Season 4 Review – Absence makes the heart grow fonder

 Harley Quinn has had a fascinating trajectory since its debut on the now-defunct DC Universe streaming platform back in 2019.
 And I don’t mean the show’s inevitable transition to Max with the rest of DC’s small-screen superhero efforts, either.

-The show’s fourth season, while perhaps easing off on some of the best dynamics to better explore new ideas, not all of which work as well, still maintains the most essential aspects of the character and her show.
-It’s funny.
-It’s daring.
-It’s unpredictable.
-And there’s no other piece of contemporary mainstream superhero media quite like it.
+Season 4, while perhaps easing off on some of the best dynamics to better explore new ideas, not all of which work as well, still maintains the most essential aspects of the character and her show.
+It’s funny, daring, and unpredictable.
+And there’s no other contemporary mainstream superhero media like it.

-The fourth season picks right up from the end of the third, with Harley (Kaley Cuoco) having joined the Bat-family to leave her villain ways behind.
+The fourth season picks up right after the end of the third, with Harley (Kaley Cuoco) joining the Bat-family to leave her villain ways behind.
 But that also means leaving her girlfriend Poison Ivy (Lake Bell) behind, at least professionally, since she has taken on a new role as the leader of the Legion of Doom.

 This sets up the two major conflicts of this season.
-The first is Harley’s innate anarchist and penchant for murder making it difficult for her to fit in with the very square Batgirl (Briana Cuoco), Nightwing (Harvey Guillén), and Robin (Jacob Tremblay).
-And the second is how the sudden change in circumstances causes problems for Harley and Ivy’s relationship.
+The first is Harley’s innate anarchist and penchant for murder, which makes it difficult for her to fit in with the very square Batgirl (Briana Cuoco), Nightwing (Harvey Guillén), and Robin (Jacob Tremblay).
+The second is how the sudden change in circumstances causes problems for Harley and Ivy’s relationship.

 Luckily, this isn’t as maudlin or as serious as it sounds.
 It’s mostly just an excuse for jokes or elaborate scenarios, most of which rope in recurring characters like The Joker (Alan Tudyk), Clayface (also Tudyk), and King Shark (Ron Funches) so that the dynamics can be shifted slightly around the change in circumstances.

-The only lamentable consequence of this approach, really, is that it keeps Harley and Ivy separate for longer than the show usually does, and it’s just notably better when they’re together.
+The only lamentable consequence of this approach is that it keeps Harley and Ivy separate for longer than the show usually does, and it’s notably better when they’re together.

 And no concessions have been made in the humor, which continues to take jubilant aim at the very nature of itself and its DC and Marvel contemporaries.
 But Harley’s refusal to forget she’s in a comedy show first and foremost also sets up fun interactions with new characters like Nightwing and Batgirl, and the sometimes-ludicrous take on established characters elsewhere occasionally amounts to some of the season’s overall highlights.
 Bane, for instance, is the best part of Ivy’s girl-boss sexism-in-the-workplace story arc by a country mile.

 Look, it’s still really good.
-While I’m on the subject it’s often impressively and surprisingly good, even after all this time, and while the separation of the leads will be a bone of contention for some, the upsides are well worth it in the long run.
+While I’m on the subject, it’s often impressive and surprisingly good, even after all this time.
+While the separation of the leads will be a bone of contention for some, the upsides are well worth it in the long run.

 And, crucially, none of the changes detract from the core experience.
 It’s still just as funny, daring, and violent.